lammps/lammps/doc/src/pair_ilp_tmd.rst

 .. note::

-   Since each MX2 (M = Mo, W and X = S, Se Te) layer contains two sublayers of X atoms and one sublayer of M atoms, the definition of the normal vectors used for graphene and h-BN is no longer valid for TMDs.
+   Since each MX2 (M = Mo, W and X = S, Se Te) layer contains two sub-layers of X atoms and one sub-layer of M atoms, the definition of the normal vectors used for graphene and h-BN is no longer valid for TMDs.
-   In :ref:`(Ouyang3) <Ouyang3>`, a new definition is proposed, where for each atom `i`, its six nearest neighboring atoms belonging to the same sublayer are chosen to define the normal vector `{\bf n}_i`.
+   In :ref:`(Ouyang7) <Ouyang7>`, a new definition is proposed, where for each atom `i`, its six nearest neighboring atoms belonging to the same sub-layer are chosen to define the normal vector `{\bf n}_i`.

 The parameter file (e.g. TMD.ILP), is intended for use with *metal* :doc:`units <units>`, with energies in meV.
 Two additional parameters,